Gabaldonlab/perSVade/README.md

 ### 4. Automatic installation of additional dependencies

-In addition, you should install some additional dependencies with the following commands:
+In addition, you should install some additional dependencies with the following command:

 `./installation/setup_environment.sh`